 - Stem cell preparations

 - Plasma from female donors

-- Greater number of transfusions
+- The greater number of transfusions

 - Blood products including high-plasma-volume (platelet concentrates, whole blood, and FFP

-Acute transfusion related acute lung injury presents as sudden onset of respiratory difficulties during or shortly after transfusion.
+Acute transfusion-related acute lung injury presents as sudden onset of respiratory difficulties during or shortly after transfusion.

 Tachypnea, tachycardia, and elevated airway pressure are frequently observed.